stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.replacing/replacingargs/get_groupindex/_index.md

 ---
+title: Aspose::Words::Replacing::ReplacingArgs::get_GroupIndex method
-title: get_GroupIndex
+linktitle: get_GroupIndex
 second_title: Aspose.Words for C++ API Reference
-description: Identifies, by index, a captured group in the Match that is to be replaced with the Replacement string.
+description: Aspose::Words::Replacing::ReplacingArgs::get_GroupIndex method.
+Identifies, by index, a captured group in the Match that is to be replaced with the Replacement string in C++.
 type: docs
 weight: 1
 url: /cpp/aspose.words.replacing/replacingargs/get_groupindex/